Jacqueline Woodson: Writing career

-After college, Woodson went to work for Kirchoff/Wohlberg, a children's packaging company.
+After college, Woodson went to work for Kirchoff/Wohlberg, a children's publishing company.
 She helped to write the California standardized reading tests and caught the attention of Liza Pulitzer-Voges, a children's book agent at the same company.
 Although the partnership did not work out, it did get Woodson's first manuscript out of a drawer.
 She then enrolled in Bunny Gable's children's book writing class at The New School, where Bebe Willoughby, an editor at Delacorte, heard a reading from Last Summer with Maizon and requested the manuscript.
-Delacorte bought the manuscript, but Willoughby left the company before editing it and so Wendy Lamb took over and saw Woodson's first.
+Delacorte bought the manuscript, but Willoughby left the company before editing it and so Wendy Lamb took over and saw Woodson's first book published.

 Inspirations

-Woodson's youth was split between South Carolina and Brooklyn.
-In her interview with Jennifer M. Brown she remembered: "The South was so lush and so slow-moving and so much about community.
+Woodson split her youth between South Carolina and Brooklyn.
+In an interview with Jennifer M. Brown, she recounted how "The South was so lush and so slow-moving and so much about community.
 The city was thriving and fast-moving and electric.
 Brooklyn was so much more diverse: on the block where I grew up, there were German people, people from the Dominican Republic, people from Puerto Rico, African-Americans from the South, Caribbean-Americans, Asians."

 When asked to name her literary influences in an interview with journalist Hazel Rochman, Woodson responded: "Two major writers for me are James Baldwin and Virginia Hamilton.
 It blew me away to find out Virginia Hamilton was a sister like me.
 Later, Nikki Giovanni had a similar effect on me.
 I feel that I learned how to write from Baldwin.
 He was onto some future stuff, writing about race and gender long before people were comfortable with those dialogues.
 He would cross class lines all over the place, and each of his characters was remarkably believable.
 I still pull him down from my shelf when I feel stuck."
 Other early influences included Toni Morrison's The Bluest Eye and Sula, and the work of Rosa Guy, as well as her high-school English teacher, Mr. Miller.
 Louise Meriwether was also named.